 Order XML File is imported from order processing from the backend system should be verified that it is valid and remains consistent throughout the order life-cycle.
 The Order XML File is the only medium by which the order details transmit from the backend system to the Order management System; thus a vital area of testing would involve validation of the XML File versus the backend system.

-It would take close to 4 weeks of manual testing effort considering the volume of testing necessary to execute a complete an End-to-End test-suite; but Aspire Systems’ automated testing tool, DCqaf(Digital Commerce quality automation framework)offers extensive configurable components offering flexibility, supports several third party integration to allow seamless delivery.
+It would take close to 4 weeks of manual testing effort considering the volume of testing necessary to execute a complete End-to-End test-suite; but Aspire Systems’ automated testing tool, DCqaf(Digital Commerce quality automation framework)offers extensive configurable components offering flexibility, supports several third-party integrations to allow seamless delivery.

 - Things to consider when writing end-to-end test cases in DW automation - May 28, 2018

 - Things to Consider when writing end-to-end test cases in DW automation - September 14, 2017